Dynamic Neural Curiosity Enhances Learning Flexibility for Autonomous Goal Discovery: Architecture

 \subsubsection{Error module}

 When the robot discovers a new goal, a forward and an inverse model are created.
-The forward model output the first error in order to compute the learning progress with dynamic neural fields (Fig. \ref{fig:error}).
-During exploitation, the robot performs a motion and observes the outcomes in the environment.
-If it results to no changes (the object did not move), then the error remains the same.
-In case of any changes, the error controller computes the error with the forward model's prediction.
-Here, the model follows a precise timing for the error computation where the observation takes place ahead of the end of the motion.
-In practice, this mean the robot pushes the object, computes the error while going back to a resting position and finally signals that the motion is done.
-The curiosity mechanism is then divided into two parts : the error and learning progress processes.
-The former focuses on characterizing the error of a goal as neural activity while the latter computes the error's level dynamic to deliver a learning progress.
-We will first focus on the error architecture before presenting the learning progress structure.
+The forward model outputs the first error to compute the learning progress with dynamic neural fields (Fig. \ref{fig:general}).
+More precisely, the error controller forms a two-dimensional Gaussian input located at the location of the goal angle and object, with an amplitude corresponding to the error value (goal error MT in the Error component).
+During exploitation, the robot performs a motion and observes the outcome in the environment.
+In the absence of changes (i.e., the object remains stationary), the error is unchanged.
+In case of any changes, the error controller computes the error with the forward model.
+Here, the model follows a precise timing for the error computation, where the observation takes place ahead of the end of the motion.
+In practice, the robot pushes the object, computes the error while going back to a resting position, and finally signals that the motion is done.
+The curiosity mechanism is then divided into two parts: the error and learning progress processes.
+The former focuses on characterizing the error of a goal as neural activity, while the latter computes the error's level dynamically to deliver the learning progress.